UX Case Study:

 Summary: Some users are frustrated by hard-to-use tools or tasks that take longer than they’d like, considering everything else they have going on.

-Design goal: Make an easy-to-use system that is simple to access and navigate to minimize time spent accomplishing tasks.
+Design goal: Make an easy-to-use system that is simple to access and navigate to minimize the time they have to spend checking items off their to-do lists.

-Summary: Some users are confused by systems, communication processes, or the speed at which information is given in different environments, which can cause stress and anxiety.
+Summary: Some users are confused by red tape, office communication, or the availability of important information in different environments, which can cause stress and anxiety.

-Design goal: Allow users to personalize how they access healthcare information to match their needs/preferences and have the app provide helpful prompts or reminders.
+Design goal: Allow users to personalize how they access healthcare information to match their needs/preferences and have the app provide friendly guidance when needed.

-Summary: A shared pain point for many users is the challenge of managing time, health, and money, and feeling like it is difficult to do so in their lives.
+Summary: A shared pain point for many users is the challenge of managing time, health, and money in their lives.

-Design goal: Options for how to manage time commitments, duration of attention, and effective costs when dealing with healthcare management.
+Design goal: Give users options for how to manage time commitments and effective costs when dealing with medical records and health visits.

 Persona

-The persona guides design considerations as the design team considerations specific and representative use cases.
-The problem statement and persona below came from a key persona in this case study.
+The persona guides design considerations as it helps the team focus on specific and representative use cases.
+The problem statement and persona below were drafted and finalized based on the previously discussed user research.

 Problem Statement:

-Deanna is an active, working single mother who needs a quick, intuitive, and easy-to-use way to manage her child’s health records and doctor visits to help meet school/camp requirements.
-This is important to her because it’s confusing and stressful to handle so many administrative tasks from different organizations in the midst of her already busy schedule and existing day-to-day activities.
+Deanna is an active, working single mother who needs a quick and intuitive way to manage her child’s health records and doctor visits to help meet school/camp requirements.
+This is important to her because it’s confusing and stressful to handle so many administrative tasks from these organizations in the midst of her already busy schedule and day-to-day activities.

 Persona (Deanna):